OpenDSA/OpenDSA/RST/source/Development/ListADT.rst

 ===================

 We all have an intuitive understanding of what we mean by a "list".
-Our first step is to define precisely what is meant so that this intuitive understanding can eventually be converted into a concrete data structure and its operations.
+Our first step is to define precisely what this means so that this intuitive understanding can eventually be converted into a concrete data structure and implementations for its operations.
 The most important concept related to lists is that of :dfn:`position`.
 In other words, we perceive that there is a first element in the list,